patrickfreyproductmanagement/patrickfreyproductmanagement.github.io/_posts/2022-12-25-why-i-started-this-page.markdown

 My personal opinion is that there is often a lack of focus on what users who work with the tools really want and need.
 Also, I believe that the exuses are neither helpful for those who have to use the tools nor those who create and maintain them.

-My primary focus is on building engineering tools that do not suck, but ones that users really, really like using.
+My primary focus is on building engineering tools that users really like using.
 I draw great inspiration from others who have succeeded in doing so and try to apply it to my own work.
 As I like experimentation, I also develop my own methods which I want to share with others.